 1. Everest Base Camp

 FINAL CONCLUSION: Nepal certainly has a lot to offer compared to the size of land it beholds, more of everything so-to-say, from cultural diversity, to various types of landscapes, to scenic natural beauty, watersheds and much more.
 I personally believe that this land holds a great importance both religiously and in scientific and geographic terms and should be taken care of accordingly.
+Apart from trekking you can obviously rent a car in Nepal and travel by land around different cities.
 The destinations mentioned above are the best of what Nepal can offer any adventure enthusiasts, but these are only a few.
 There are other thousands of places if not exactly like the ones mentioned above, but similar in size, geo-diversity and the most important of all, the great feeling that all of these places offer you once you’re there.Top 10 Travel Destinations in Nepal by Nikhil Ghimire